FelixOnline/FelixAdmin/readme.md

 		"specialConstraint": // If this is specified, a special constraint will be applied.
 Valid options are isAuthor (for core Article objects only) or isEditor (for core Article objects - is article in a category the user edits - or core Category objects only) or isMe (for core User objects - is user the logged in user)
 		"reverse": // If above is present, make the test negative "roles": [] // Array of roles this constraint applies to, if empty/not set applies to all roles - if a user has ANY of these roles it will apply _UNLESS_ the role is inherited
+		"notRoles": [] // Array of roles that, if the user has (*even if implicitly*), the constraint will not apply.
+For example, if you have an isAuthor constraint but put sectionEditor here, section editors will not have to be authors of articles to see them on this page.
 		"field": // If specialConstraint NOT specified, what field to test "operator": // If above is present, what SQL operator to apply "test": // What value to compare to